 After visiting the locals (horses!) we carried on through to the first lookout over Newcastle.
 This quaint oceanside town is surrounded by lush green rolling hillsides, picturesque farm country, and of course stunning ocean views.

 Interesting Fact: Granite from the Morne Mountains can be found in Princess Diana’s headstone and the 911 Memorial in New York.

 After refuelling for lunch at the Life Adventure Centre, we were geared up with helmets and got our orientation to electric bicycles (also known as e-bikes).
-This was a first for me and is a usually a “no” for hardcore mountain bikers, as the pedal assisted electric motor makes biking easier.
+This was a first for me and is usually a “no” for hardcore mountain bikers, as the pedal-assisted electric motor makes biking easier.

 One of my favourite stops, this picnic house was used by generations of the past.
 It was a meeting point for families and the community to come together and eat while soaking in the view of the lands below.
 The circular space allowed for lots of guests to gather, while the windows looked out over the beautiful seaside skyline.

 Single Track – Hire Bikes in Newcastle

 On this trip we chose to stick on the main trail, however, there were a lot of single track options available for riders looking for more adventure.
 It was so tempting for me to head off exploring, but all this means is that I have to come back with my husband and children!